com-pas/compas-architecture/CIM_61850_MAPPING.md

 - Substation seems to be okay, there might be some tricky situations I'm not aware of.
 - PowerTransformer* looks not complete.
 According to the IEC 62361-102 standard, the SCL equivalent is 'TransformerWinding', this is done differently.
+- Components like Terminal and Bay are looking fine!

 #### Missing some SCL elements
 - whole 'Process' SCL element mapping